Creative Evangelism: How Missionary Artists Build Bridges

 Read more from The Yellow Ochre Newsletter

 Weekly arts engagement inspiration from Matt Taylor. *Painters use mid-tone colors, such as yellow ochre, to prime their canvases.
 This helps get over the initial hump of beginning a painting.
 Matt Taylor SPARK ARTIST Hey guys!
-Here are three things to spark your inner missional flame: đź’Ą INSPIRED BY Living in a Phoebe World In the Friends episode, The One With the Cat, Phoebe literally thinks her deceased mom is in the cat.
-While the rest of the cast finds this to be completely normal, Ross...
+Here are three things to spark your inner missional flame: đź’Ą INSPIRED BY Everyone Is On A Mission Every day, Rod Kitson paints 1 square painting of a view of his apartment.
+This is what it looks like when one singular vision becomes depicted by various elements at the...